JosefJ/GMevents/events/enterprise-ethereum-hack/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: As part of our effort to build the EntEth ecosystem, we are hosting a hackathon focused on a few key areas: security, performance, privacy/permissioning.
+description: As part of our effort to build the EntEth ecosystem, we are hosting a hackathon focused on a few key areas of security, performance, privacy/permissioning.
 We'll be  focusing on getting enterprise devs working together and hosting a few prizes in key categories.

 #####################